Venture scale startups targeting Africa should start with a multi-country mindset

 Afridigest provides ideas & analysis for startup founders, operators, and investors across Africa and beyond.

-If you’re new, welcome 🙌 — you’ll receive 2 weekly Afridigest emails: an original essay (on Saturdays at 7pm-ish Lagos time) and the weekly digest (every Monday at ~12 noon Lagos time).
+If you’re new, welcome 🙌 — you’ll generally receive 2 weekly Afridigest emails: an original essay (usually on Saturdays) and the weekly digest (every Monday).
 For past essays and digests, visit the archive.

 Some markets are blessed with wealthy consumers and sizeable populations; others aren’t as fortunate.
 Entrepreneurs in the former have the latitude to focus on growth in their home countries; however, in the latter, entrepreneurs seeking sizeable growth have to look outwards relatively early in their journeys.